twhetsell/Katalla/README.md

 # Katalla

-Compiler framework for creating domain specific languages that run on Microsoft Dynamic Language Runtime (DLR).
+Compiler framework for creating domain specific languages that run on the Microsoft .Net Dynamic Language Runtime (DLR).